henryrestive/infra-docs/Azure-DataPlatform.md

 3. Link the AKS cluster to the agent pool: You must provide the connection details of the AKS cluster to the Azure DevOps agent pool.
 This includes the Kubernetes API server URL, the authentication credentials (service principal), and other required configurations.

-Here's a basic example of how you might define these resources in Terraform:
+Basic example of these resources in Terraform:

 ```hcl
 provider "azurerm" {